/* Rambling Owl addition to remove page titles from blogs */

 Prev

-I'll hopefully be back for part two of Offa's Dyke, swearing at the pointless climbing of pointless hills, forcing my soft city feet into outdoor shoes, suffering the inevitable blisters, chafing, and knotted leg muscles that will serve to point out that I really need to be fitter and probably conclude with me doing nothing about it.
-I will of course be lagging behind my fellow walkers most of the time but I wouldn't have it any other way.
-After all, when the day is done and the beer is ordered and we rest tired bodies the miles walked are the same for all of us but, more importantly, are happily shared.
+I will be back for Part Two — swearing at the pointless climbing of pointless hills, forcing my soft city feet back into outdoor shoes, accumulating the inevitable blisters and knotted leg muscles that will remind me, as they always do, that I really ought to be fitter, and from which I will draw the usual conclusion of doing nothing about it.
+I will be lagging behind my fellow walkers for most of the time, as is both traditional and appropriate.

 Mark.